Jwely/espa-api/README.md

 espa-production is responsible for receiving production requests, validating the requests, locating and using any necessary auxillary data, transferring level 1 data to a working directory, executing the necessary science algorithms to produce the product, placing the finished product in a distribution location and finally notifying espa-web that the production request is complete.  espa-production is a stateless system, with each production run remaining isolated from any other.

 ## General Capabilities That May or May Not Be Properly Advertised
 Later in this document, there are a series of requirements and capabilities that do not seem to belong together in the same system.
 For instance, there are a variety of datasets that ESPA cannot do anything with science-wise.
-MODIS data is itself is never enhanced in any way by ESPA.
-So why include it then if we can't run algorithms against it?
-Here's why:
+MODIS data itself is never enhanced by ESPA in any way.
+So why include it then if we can't create derivative products?
+The short answer is, 'we can'.
+Here's how:

 * Dynamic Tile Genertion
   * We can give you stacks of images lined up properly with one another.